 With a 1-0 lead intact from the first leg last Sunday, City know if they avoid defeat in Cumbria, with kick-off at 3.00pm, Wembley awaits.

-We have complied a handy Away Day Guide – packed full of useful information ahead of the contest.
+We have compiled a handy Away Day Guide - packed full of useful information ahead of the crucial encounter.

-Over 1,200 Bantams have already secured their place at the clash, with tickets purchased from Bradford City AFC but not yet collected also available to pick up on matchday.
+Over 1,800 Bantams will make the trip to Carlisle, with tickets purchased from Bradford City AFC but not yet collected available to pick up at Brunton Park.

 ABOUT THE GROUND

 Brunton Park has been home to Carlisle United for over 100 years, playing host to the Blues since 1909.

 The ground, which is the largest in England that is not an all-seater, is comprised of four stands - the Main Stand and Paddock, the Warwick Road End, The Pioneer Stand and the Waterworks End.

 Rather uniquely, the Pioneer East Stand, which is where the travelling Bantams will be housed, runs 20 yards past the goal line, after plans to move the pitch north were abandoned - leaving the stand off-centre.